kalibani/Emotional-Speech-Generation/DESIGN.md

 - Could really use fine-tuning on real documentary audio
 - Edge cases still trip it up sometimes
 - Cost at scale needs optimization

-**Overall:** This shows you can build decent emotional TTS for documentaries using open-source tools.
-The hard parts (picking the right model, getting emotion control working) are done.
-The rest (long-form, web UI) is more straightforward engineering.

 ---